-- The Regional and State Employment and Unemployment data for January 2015 are
+- The State Employment and Unemployment data for May 2019 are scheduled

-Jobless rates were lower in December than a year earlier in 341 of the 372 metropolitan
+Jobless rates were lower in March than a year earlier

-areas, higher in 25, and unchanged in 6.
-Nonfarm payroll employment was up in 312
+unchanged in 22.
+Nonfarm payroll employment was up in 41

-metropolitan areas over the year, down in 49, and unchanged in 11.
+metropolitan areas over the year and essentially unchanged in 348.

 Current SAE Economic News Releases